znichola/among-them/README.md

 # Among them

-An among us clone, made my me a probably a bit shitty.
+An among us clone, made my me, and probably a bit shitty.

 ## TODO